helloadaire/Adaire-Blocks/readme.txt

 2. Activate the plugin through the 'Plugins' screen in WordPress
 3. Start using the custom blocks in the Gutenberg editor
 4. Configure block settings through the block editor sidebar

+For manual installation:

+1. Download the plugin zip file
+2. Navigate to Plugins > Add New > Upload Plugin
+3. Choose the downloaded file and click Install Now
+4. After installation, click Activate Plugin

 == Frequently Asked Questions ==